RA (Frequently Asked Questions)

 WHAT DOES “CONSIDERATION FOR SELECTION” MEAN TO APPLICANTS FOR THE RA POSITION?

-Candidates who meet eligibility requirements and who complete the application will be reviewed by the RA Recruitment and Selection (RARS) Committee to be considered for selection.
-RA candidates will be evaluated based on the submitted application materials, cover letter/resume, essay question responses, and references.
-Candidates may then be invited to participate in the next step of the selection process.
+Candidates who meet eligibility requirements, register for the Peer Leadership Training Course, and who complete the application will be reviewed by the RA Recruitment Committee to be considered for selection.
+RA candidates will be evaluated based on the submitted application materials, essay question responses, performance in the Peer Leadership Training Course, and references.
+Candidates no longer under consideration will be notified as soon as possible.

 Are first year students eligible to apply for a Resident Assistant position?